-Our Dairy Barn, was moved from down the road where it stood on the Hemenway Farm from before 1771.
+Our Pavillion was moved from a few miles away, The Hemenway Farm, from before 1771.
 Open on all four sides, it brings the outside in and takes advantage of our big sky view.
 A perfect place to gather your loved ones for the ceremony or cocktail hour and appetizers!

 THE SLATE PATIO

 Our 13,000 sq. ft. patio connects the two barns; we use it for cocktails, bonfires, and dancing.

 Rustic handmade benches, high-top tables and a handmade stone bonfire pits pay tribute to the farm aesthetic.